 What Are We Supposed to Use?

-But when you need to quickly spray down your counters or other surfaces, making a homemade, all-natural “antibacterial” spray is the way to go.
-Instead of nasty, toxic chemicals, I like to harness the powers of essential oils.
-The oils I use each have individual properties which make them great choices for an antibacterial spray:
+But when you need to quickly spray down your counters or other surfaces, making a homemade, natural antibacterial spray is fairly easy.
+Instead of toxic chemicals, I like to harness the powers of essential oils.

 - orange: anti-infectious, anti-septic, anti-viral